Choose the Right Business Process Suite With These 5 Tips

 - Monitor process results

-While creating workflows and paths is an important part of any BPMS, there are certain features that make the best BPM suites stand out from others.
+While creating workflows and paths is an important part of any business process management suite, there are certain features that make the best BPM Suite stand out from others.

 - Out-of-the-box utilities